pcarbonn/H-Calc/README.md

       setType' (ValF α i) = Val (Typ α TInt) i
 ```

+`:<<:` is a type operator to construct the constraint that `xs` must contain `TypF` and `ValF`.

 When the isomorphism is not extensible and tree-wide (i.e. it requires no new definition for new types of nodes) you should use continuations.
-This is the case when you want to apply the distributivity rule on the tree (C_Mul.hs):
+This is the case when we want to apply the distributivity rule on the tree (C_Mul.hs):

 ```haskell
     -- apply distribution : a*(b+c) -> (a*b+a*c)